agalueu/Healthcare-Anaylisis/README.md

 Clone this repository.

+To get the data as it is too big to import in this repository you can go to https://synthea.mitre.org/downloads, and download COVID-19 10K, CSV | [mirror]: 54 MB, then if you want just pick this files in order to replicate this results:
+- patients
+- conditions
+- -encounters
+- medications
+- observations
+- procedures

 Load the CSV files into PostgreSQL using the provided COPY statements.

 Run the SQL queries in sql/.